 cf. for similar examples, R. Hixenbaugh and A. Valdman, Ancient Greek Helmets: a Complete Guide and Catalog, (New York, 2019), cat. nos.
 X281 – X282).

-Formerly in a British private collection.
+Formerly in a Dutch private collection prior to 2000; subsequently British private collection.

 Price On Request